 working.
 Inactive links are risky; in the worst-case scenario, users will think of your site or

 business as a scam, and you definitely don’t want that label.

-There are many more mistakes to be avoided when it comes to web design in 2020.
+There are many more mistakes to be avoided when it comes to web design.
 However, correcting the ones above is a strong start!
-If you’re struggling to keep up with your website maintenance, consider getting a web design agency here in Georgia.
+If you’re struggling to keep up with your website maintenance, consider hiring a web design agency in Georgia.